-Other types of rice contain both amylose and amylopectin; the stickiness of the rice depends on the proportion between the two.
-So, while a higher amylose content means you can count on a pot of standard long-grain white rice (19 to 23 percent) means it will turn out nice and fluffy, the lower amylose content in short-grain white rice causes the grains to stick together.
+Other types of rice contain two types of starch—amylose and amylopectin—and the stickiness of the rice depends on the proportion between the two.
+While a higher amylose content in long-grain white rice (19 to 23 percent) means it will turn out nice and fluffy, the lower amylose content in short-grain white rice (12 to 19 percent) causes the grains to stick together.
 Sticky rice, on the other hand, contains a maximum of 1 percent amylose and a very high concentration of amylopectin, making it very sticky when cooked.

-Uses for Sticky Rice
+Sticky Rice Uses

-Sticky rice is used throughout Asia.
-In Chinese cooking, sticky rice is used in both sweet and savory dishes, including desserts, as a stuffing in duck, and in dumplings such as Shumai and Zongzi.
-While most recipes call for steaming or boiling the sticky rice, it can also be stir-fried or you can cook it like Italian risotto.
+Sticky rice is used in a variety of dishes, including desserts, as a stuffing in duck, and in dumplings such as Shumai and Zongzi.
+While most recipes call for steaming or boiling the sticky rice, it can also be stir-fried or cooked like Italian risotto.

 Sticky Rice Recipes